ZinoBr/StaPLR_missing_in_multiple_views/README.md

-# missingness_overlap_StaPLR

 ### Description
-This repository contains R syntaxes and shell scripts for a simulation study comparing the performance of Stacked Penalized Logistic Regression (StaPLR; Wouter et al., 2020) combined with imputation methods in predicting a binary outcome in multi-view structured data when missing values occur in multiple views per row.
+The repository comprises R syntax and shell scripts designed for a simulation study that evaluates the performance of Stacked Penalized Logistic Regression (StaPLR; Wouter et al., 2020) in combination with meta-level imputation methods.

-The imputation methods used are applied at the feature level (Random Forest & Mean Imputation) or at the meta level (Meta Mean Imputation, etc.) and compared in terms of prediction accuracy, computation time and view selection.
-Also included in the comparison are full case analysis and full data analysis.
+The study explores the performance of StaPLR under varying conditions of missingness, utilizing four different meta-level imputation methods, as well as Complete Case Analysis and Complete Data Analysis.
+The evaluation focuses on view selection performance and prediction accuracy.

 The R syntax is written for use in a cluster computer system (SLURM HPC cluster).

-Note that the majority of the R syntaxes are modified versions of syntaxes created by Wouter van Loon and relate to the studies conducted and reported in Van Loon et al. (2020 & 2022).
-The repository to some of the original R syntaxes and the 'multiview' package for using StaPLR with multi-view structured data can be found at: https://gitlab.com/wsvanloon/multiview
+Note that the majority of the R syntaxes have been adapted from the work of Wouter van Loon and are closely related to the studies conducted and reported in Van Loon et al. (2020 & 2022).
+For original R syntaxes and the 'multiview' package for utilizing StaPLR with multi-view structured data, please refer to the following repository:

+https://gitlab.com/wsvanloon/multiview

-### Manual for Running the Simulation in R in a cluster computer environment
+### Instruction for Running the Simulation in R in a cluster computer environment

-There are two types of documents.
-The first type are the R syntaxes (.R files), which provide the code for R to run the simulations and return the output in a file saved in the cluster computer environment used.
+Two types of documents are provided: The first type are the R syntaxes (.R files), which provide the code for R to run the simulations and return the output in a file saved in the cluster computer environment used.
 The second type are shell scripts (.txt files) which are needed to assign the tasks of the R syntax to the available nodes of the cluster computer system.
 Running one of the shell scripts initializes the process of running the according R Syntax.

-Note that before personal use of the R syntaxes and shell scripts, both must be adjusted and the required R packages downloaded to the cluster computing environment.
-The required modifications include the following parts:
+Note that the R syntaxes and shell scripts must be adjusted (see below) and the required R packages downloaded to the cluster computing environment before using them.
+The required adjustments include the following parts:

   - Source code for use of functions and other R objects (e.g., 'source("/ ... /MVS.R")') ->  Assign the correct folder and file name containing the needed function or object